OneCodeMan/WritingPractice/src/pages/07-27-2017-jackson/index.md

 and left the building as if it were a normal work day.

 The office was always freezing cold, but outdoors was always scorching hot.
 Jackson wore a longsleeve while coding in the office.
-Being outside, he took his pale, baggy longsleeve off.
-His eyes slightly widened after noticing the price tag still attached.
+Outside, he took his pale, baggy longsleeve off.
+His eyes slightly widened after he noticed the price tag still attached.
 He let out a half-sigh half-chuckle, and continued walking to his car.
 The dark tank top he wore underneath appeared to suffocate his belly.
 He didn't have to check that for a price tag.
 The label at the back of that tank top